Foundational Reading · 67 Terms · Reviewed June 2026

 Foundation models are the generic substrate of modern AI.
 Enterprises rarely use them raw; they layer retrieval, routing, and governance on top.
 For high-volume internal tasks, a smaller specialised model often outperforms a generic foundation model on cost, latency, and energy.
 See Small Language Models in Enterprise AI.

-See also: Small Language Model (SLM)
+See also: Small Language Model (SLM), Fine-Tuning

 G